A Guide to the Change Management IT Process

 Standard Changes: Low Risk and Pre-Approved

 • Installing approved software on a new laptop.
-You follow a standard checklist you’ve used a hundred times.
+Technicians use a standard image or a verified installer, ensuring the software meets company security standards.

 Normal Changes: Requiring Formal Review

 • Upgrading a critical production server.
-This requires downtime scheduling, careful planning, and a bulletproof rollback plan.
+This requires a detailed plan for downtime, coordination with stakeholders, and a verified rollback strategy in case the upgrade fails.

 Emergency Changes: Urgent and Unplanned